benofbrown/darksouls/DSIII_Low_Death.md

 - Talk to *Greirat* again, he'll give you the *Curl Up* gesture.
 - Sell all soul items, including boss souls.
 - Hand in the *Grave Warden Ashes*.
+- Buy a *Gold Pine Resin*.
 - Upgrade your sword to *Raw Astora Sword +7*.
 - Level up *Vigour* if less than 40 or if *Endurance* has hit 30, otherwise level *Endurance*.
+- Talk to Anri.
 - Warp to *Road of Sacrifices*, take the elevator up and kill the Fire Demon with the *Shield of Want* equipped.
 Grab the *Choranthy Ring* on the way down and run to the *Pit of Hollows* bonfire.
+- Warp to *Crucifixion Woods*.
+- Grab the *Blue Bug Pellet* on the way to the *Crystal Sage*.
+It's in the staircase going down opposite *Orbeck of Vinheim*.
+- Kill the *Crystal Sage* with a *Carthus Rouge*.
+- Kill the two crystal lizards after that for two *Twinkling Titanites*.
+- Run to the *Cathedral of the Deep* bonfire.

+### Cathedral of the Deep

+- Kill the two bandits and get the *Paladin's Ashes*.
+- Run towards the *Cleansing Chapel* bonfire, but don't open the doors yet.
+- Kill the mobs by the cross and get the *Estus Shard*.
+- Equip the *Torch* ready to use, and go around the side of the cathedral.
+Kill two crystal lizards for two *Twinkling Titanites*.
+- Drop down through the window of the *Cleansing Chapel* and open the doors.
+If you have plenty of estus then don't enter yet, otherwise go in and rest.
+- Run through the graveyard, dropping down to the right after a bit, then run past the slow mobs and take out the Grave Warden.
+- Get the *Undead Bone Shard* and soul items.
+- Equip the *Alluring Skulls* and use one near the small room that the thieves jump out of.
+- Open the short cut down to the *Cleansing Chapel* and rest.
+- Equip the *Dagger* in place of the *Torch*.
+- Go back up, grab *Lloyd's Sword Ring* then drop down and kill the giant, collecting the *Large Titanite Shard* he drops, and the *Maiden* set.
+- Kill the mob, and then *Longfinger Kirk*, and then quickstep past the other giant, picking up the *Drang Set* and a *Pale Tongue* on the way.
+- Open the final short cut, and kill *Patches*.
+This saves a lot of souls and quite a bit of trouble.
+- Go over the bridge and light the *Rosaria's Bedchamber* bonfire.
+Warp to *Cleansing Chapel* and rescue *Siegward* from the well.
+- Warp back to *Rosaria's Chamber*.
+- Kill the *Deacons of the Deep*.
+Fight as normal in the first phase, in the second buff with a *Gold Pine Resin* then throw an *Alluring Skull* and kill the main dude when the others are distracted.
+- Grab the *Archdeacon set*.
 - Warp to *Catacombs of Carthus*.
 - Kill *High Lord Wolnir* with the *Shield of Want* equipped.